How To Install Serena MCP in Claude Code and Codex CLI

 Ubuntu Linux terminal displaying Serena MCP installation commands with symbolic code visualization showing interconnected programming symbols and language server integrations, representing AI-powered semantic code analysis and development workflow automat

-Transform your Ubuntu Linux development environment with Serena MCP, a powerful coding agent toolkit that brings IDE-like semantic capabilities to your LLM workflows.
+Transform your Claude Code and Codex CLI development environment with Serena MCP, a powerful coding agent toolkit that brings IDE-like semantic capabilities to your LLM workflows.
 This comprehensive guide walks you through installation, configuration, and optimization for maximum productivity.

 Executive Overview